 What Is Substance Abuse?

 Substance abuse is the use of drugs or alcohol outside of a medical treatment plan to seek a mind-altering high or “treat” symptoms such as stress or anxiety.
 For example, if someone does drugs recreationally a few times a year, they are technically engaging in substance abuse.
-Someone who is stressed at work and turns to alcohol nightly to relieve some of that stress may also be engaging in substance abuse.
+Someone who is stressed at work and turns to alcohol nightly to relieve stress may also be engaging in substance abuse.

 Substance abuse may not disrupt your life to a large degree, but it can lead to negative health issues, especially over the long term.
 Depending on the substance you’re abusing and the situation surrounding it, you may also be putting yourself at risk of legal issues or arrest.